 Hides without natural imperfections and scarring are less common, therefore increasing the cost.

 Consequently, it is the strongest most durable leather.

-Unfortunately due to its porosity it can also be the least resistant to spills and stains.
+Due to its porosity it can also be more vulnerable to spills and stains.

-Top grain leather is created by buffing and polishing any imperfections and coating with a highly durable colour followed by a protective sealer.
+Top grain leather is created by buffing and polishing any imperfections then coating with a durable sealer.

 These layers have the pattern of hide embossed before the addition of a protective surface coating.

-Leatherette was just another name for vinyl, or faux leather.
+Leatherette is yet another name for vinyl, or faux leather.

 In the early days of development there were chemical companies like DuPont developing the use of plastics.

-Original manufacture of this cover involved the use of a calico type base cloth covered in plastic.
+Original production of this cover involved the use of a calico type base cloth covered in plastic.